itsoulos/GlobalOptimus/README.md

 ## The script runfunmin.sh
 runfunmin.sh is a script used to run the GlobalOptimus application, which is an optimization platform.
 The script is designed to provide flexibility, allowing the selection of various optimization methods, local searches, sampling methods, and termination criteria.
+This script can be used to automate experiments on functions and to define the parameters of each global optimization method.
+By changing a series of simple variables contained within it, the user can facilitate the execution of the required experiments and accelerate their implementation.

 **runfunmin.sh uses different parameters to:**
 1. To choose the optimization method to be used